Jashil Choi and Yonggi Cho

 CO-DIRECTOR, CENTER FOR THE STUDY OF GLOBAL CHRISTIANITY

 Korean megachurch pastor David Yonggi Cho (b.
 1936), one of World Christianity’s most famous figures, passed away on September 14.
 Cho rose from poverty to become the leader of Yoido Full Gospel Church, one of the largest megachurches in the world.
 By encouraging discipleship and championing Pentecostal/Charismatic practices such as vigorous prayer and physical healing, Cho helped popularize the cell group movement in Korea – local communities where lives are transformed, and people experience physical and spiritual healing.
-Upon his death, Yoido had become one of the ten largest congregations (by attendance) in the world, and among seven of which are in Asia (the other three are in Nigeria): Yoido Full Gospel Church (Seoul, Korea; 480,000), Calvary Temple Church (Hyderabad, India; 225,000), Bethany Church of God (Surabaya, Indonesia; 140,000), Onnuri (All Nations) Community Church (Seoul, Korea; 75,000), New Life Church (Mumbai, India; 70,000), Victory Metro Manila (Manila, Philippines; 65,000), and Pyungkang Cheil Presbyterian Church (Seoul, Korea; 60,000) (see the megachurch list by Warren Bird).
+Upon his death, Yoido had become one of the ten largest congregations (by attendance) in the world, and among seven of which are in Asia (the other three are in Nigeria): Yoido Full Gospel Church (Seoul, Korea; 480,000), Calvary Temple Church (Hyderabad, India; 225,000), Bethany Church of God (Surabaya, Indonesia; 140,000), Onnuri (All Nations) Community Church (Seoul, Korea; 75,000), New Life Church (Mumbai, India; 70,000), Victory Metro Manila (Manila, Philippines; 65,000), and Pyungkang Cheil Presbyterian Church (Seoul, Korea; 60,000).

 For many women, prohibited in Korean Christianity from obtaining “official” positions of church leadership, Choi was a guiding light, exercising spiritual leadership through a legacy of prayer and service.